-I am interested in receiving PhD proposals in most areas related to digital technologies, education and learning.
-I'm particularly interested in digital inclusion; disengagement; disability; accessibility; social uses of digital technologies; digital pedagogy, digital innovation, digital literacy and online safety.
+I am interested in receiving PhD proposals related to digital technologies, education, learning and social justice.
+I'm particularly interested in digital inclusion; disability; accessibility; everyday uses of digital technologies; digital pedagogy, digital innovation, digital literacy and online safety.

 I am interested in receiving proposals in areas that relate to evaluation of research or higher education systems.
 These include projects that involve bibliometrics, scientometrics, politics of bibliometrics and research evaluation, unconscious bias in evacuation systems, national research performance audit systems, altmetrics, dynamics of research, research innovation and evaluation policies, peer review, societal impact (impact) and its assessment, as well as evidence informed policymaking for health and research policy.
 I am particularly interested in research that adopts an empirical approach utilising both qualitative and quantitative methodologies.